Hall-Petch Equation – Hall-Petch method

 The synergistic effect of alloying elements and heat treatment produces a tremendous variety of microstructures and properties of steels.

 - Tungsten.
-Tungsten produces stable carbides and refines grain size so as to increase hardness, particularly at high temperatures.
+Tungsten produces stable carbides and refines grain size to increase hardness, particularly at high temperatures.
 Tungsten is used extensively in high-speed tool steels and has been proposed as a substitute for molybdenum in reduced-activation ferritic steels for nuclear applications.